Just Cause (video game series): Just Cause 2 (2010)

 Released on March 23, 2010 (in Europe on March 26, 2010), Just Cause 2 builds on the foundation set by its predecessor, expanding both gameplay mechanics and the open world.
 Set in the fictional Southeast Asian archipelago of Panau, ruled by dictator Pandak "Baby" Panay, the game introduces more dynamic and varied mission structures, moving beyond the repetitive format of the first installment.
 Rico’s grappling hook received significant upgrades, allowing for more creative uses like attaching enemies to objects or tethering vehicles together.

 The game received praise for its massive open-world map, covering over 1,085.70 square kilometers (400 square miles) of diverse environments, including deserts, tropical forests, and snowy mountains.
-Just Cause 2 was also well-received for its explosive action and sandbox-style gameplay, encouraging player experimentation with destruction and traversal mechanics more than its predecessor.
+Just Cause 2 was also well received for its explosive action and sandbox-style gameplay, encouraging player experimentation with destruction and traversal mechanics more than its predecessor.
 Just Cause 2 also featured a large modding community on PC.

-Initially set to be released in 2008, it was pushed back multiple times until it was released in North America on March 23, 2010.
+Initially set to be released in 2008, it was delayed multiple times until it was released in North America on March 23, 2010.